Challenging Young Men To Be Great: Head Coach Wyant On The Role of College Soccer

 Diane Scavuzzo: Any final thoughts?

-Kim Wyant: At NYU, we had five faculty members who have passed away from the Coronavirus, including our equipment manager.
+Kim Wyant: At NYU, five faculty members, including our equipment manager, passed away from the coronavirus.

-We have to think about returning to play from a health and a wellbeing perspective, and what is in the best interest of the students, the faculty, and the parents.
+We have to consider returning to play from a health and well-being perspective and what is in the best interest of the students, the faculty, and the parents.

-Right now, during this pandemic, of course, kids are missing something that they love to do, and a lot of these kids have been playing soccer since they were five and six years old.
+Right now, during this pandemic, of course, kids are missing something that they love to do, and many of these kids have been playing soccer since they were five or six years old.

 But soccer will return, eventually.